We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 It is made privately—long before results are visible.

-And it is here that preparation begins to matter more than opinion.
+And it is here that mentored knowledge begins to matter more than opinion.

 In A Thomas Jefferson Education, a statesman or stateswoman is defined as: